Function Basics and Parameter Passing

 return 0;

-⚠️ Pitfall Warning Variadic arguments have no type checking — if we pass a
+⚠️ Warning Variadic arguments have no type checking.
+If you pass a

-doublebut retrieve it withva_arg(args, int), the compiler won't report an error, but the value retrieved at runtime will be wrong.
-There is also no argument count checking — we must tell the function how many arguments there are through some means.
-This is the most dangerous aspect of C's variadic arguments.
+doublebut useva_argto retrieve anint, the compiler will not report an error, but the value retrieved at runtime will be wrong.
+There is also no count checking—you must inform the function of the number of arguments through some other means (like thecountparameter above).
+This is the most dangerous aspect of C variadic functions.

 Bridging to C++

 C++ makes comprehensive enhancements to functions.
-The most direct change is reference passing — & makes parameter passing both efficient and intuitive, eliminating the need for manual address-of and dereferencing.
+The most direct change is reference passing—T& makes parameter passing both efficient and intuitive, eliminating the need for manual address-taking and dereferencing.

-C++ also supports function overloading — functions with the same name can have different parameter lists, and the compiler automatically selects the correct one based on the argument types at the call site.
-This solves the naming bloat problem in C, such as abs_int, abs_long, abs_float.
-Variadic templates, introduced in C++11, are a type-safe variadic mechanism that perfectly replaces C's <stdarg.h>.
+C++ also supports function overloading.
+Functions with the same name can have different parameter lists, and the compiler automatically selects the correct one based on the argument types.
+This solves the naming bloat problem seen in C with functions like add_int, add_float, add_double.
+Variadic templates (introduced in C++11) provide a type-safe mechanism for variadic arguments, perfectly replacing C's <stdarg.h>.

-The constexpr function allows functions to execute at compile time — if the arguments are compile-time constants, the function's result is also a compile-time constant.
+The constexpr function allows functions to execute at compile time.
+If the arguments are compile-time constants, the function result is also a compile-time constant.
 This is much safer than C macros.

 Summary

-Functions are the foundation of modular programming in C. Understanding the essence of pass-by-value — all parameters are copies — is a prerequisite for mastering pointer parameters and multiple return value techniques.
-If we need to modify the caller's variable, pass a pointer; for large structures, pass a const pointer.
-Recursion is elegant, but we must watch out for stack overflow.
-Variadic arguments provide flexibility but lack type safety.
+Functions are the foundation of modular programming in C. Understanding the essence of pass-by-value—that all parameters are copies—is the prerequisite for mastering pointer parameters and techniques for multiple return values.
+If you need to modify the caller's variable, pass a pointer.
+For large structures, pass a const pointer.
+While recursion is elegant, be wary of stack overflow.
+Variadic functions provide flexibility but lack type safety.

 At this point, we have mastered the basic usage of functions.
-The next question arises — how are variable scope and lifetime managed?
-What is the static keyword actually for?
-These are the topics we will discuss in the next chapter.
+The next question arises: how are variable scope and lifetime managed?
+What is the actual use of the static keyword?
+These are the topics we will discuss in the next article.

 Exercises